aivant/ShapeLinker/README.md

 * ```protacdb_extended_linkers.csv```: Processed PROTAC-DB data
 * folder ```xtal_poses```: Processed and fragmented crystal structures

+The Link-INVENT prior, which is needed for any RL run, can be accessed [here](https://github.com/MolecularAI/ReinventCommunity/blob/master/notebooks/models/linkinvent.prior).

 ## Notebooks
 The notebooks (folder ```notebooks```) used here were adapted from [ReinventCommunity](https://github.com/MolecularAI/ReinventCommunity) and help with preparing runs for RL or sampling.
 More modes are available on their GitHub repo.